 Every fourth Thursday of the month*, Oregon WAND explores a compelling topic in depth with special features, guest speakers, and presentations.
 All Oregon WAND events are free and open to the public.
 Below you’ll find the Monthly Programs marked next to the event date.
 Oregon WAND Members & Allies: If you know of or are involved in an event that is aligned with the mission of WAND, please send us information about it for consideration in the Upcoming Events. *January-May, September, October, and November (third Thursday due to Thanksgiving; no program in December)

-January 22, 2015 – Oregon WAND Program
+April 23, 2015 – Oregon WAND Program

-Date: Thursday, January 22, 2015
+Date: Thursday, April 23, 2015

 Time: 7:00 pm

-Location: First United Methodist Church, Parlor, 1376 Olive St., Eugene
+Location: Room 19, First United Methodist Church, 1376 Olive St., Eugene

 This powerful film tells the story of students who stood up to question racism, violence against protestors and the long American war on Vietnam.
 The film focuses on the killings of student protestors at Kent State on May 4, 1970 and at Jackson State on May 15th of that year.
 Following the film will be a discussion with the film maker, Dan Miller, UO Journalism Department and with local women who were at Kent State at the time.